Text Link

 • Treatment scholarships

 Many people have also benefited from self-help therapy, where a person uses books and other resources to guide themselves through a pre-planned therapeutic tract.
-This option is often the most affordable and easily obtained type of therapy for eating disorders.
-It is beneficial to seek out a medical doctor first, in order to outline the best treatment for your specific needs.
+This option is often the most affordable and easily obtained type of assistance for eating disorders, but it may not offer the help needed.
+It is beneficial to seek a medical doctor first to outline the best treatment for your specific needs.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.